dlapps/consul-php-envvar/README.md

     ->build();
 ```

-Once a `ConsulEnvManager` instance has been obtained, you simply need to call its only public method, `ConsulEnvManager::getEnvVarsFromConsul($mappings)` and provide an array of environment variable mappings to Consul KV paths.
-You can follow an example below:
+Once a `ConsulEnvManager` instance has been obtained, the `ConsulEnvManager::getEnvVarsFromConsul($mappings)` method can be used to provide an array of environment variable mappings to Consul KV paths.
+An example can be seen below:

 ``` php
 $manager = (new ConsulEnvManagerBuilder())->build();